 How airbags work

 - The airbag’s deployment is controlled by sensors that detect the occurrence and severity of a crash.
 When the airbag controller determines that the airbag should be deployed, the system triggers an inflator unit that burns chemicals very rapidly to produce large volumes of inert gas to inflate the bag.

-- In the process of deploying, considerable smoke, dust and noise will be produced and the occupant may be unaware that the bag has deployed.
+- In the process of deploying, considerable smoke, dust and noise is produced.
 This is normal.

 When do they deploy?

 For the driver or passenger airbags to deploy in a crash, all the following minimum criteria must be met:

 - The vehicle must be travelling at more than about 25km/h.